UCR-Robotics/ee144/docs/lab3.rst

 After task completion, the robot should stop at the origin and the Python script should exit gracefully.
 Please plot the trajectory (using another provided Python script) and discuss your results in the lab report.

-Bonus points will be given for the completion of an additional task of tracking a circular trajectory.
-The circular trajectory should be centered at point [0, 2] and have a radius of 2m; counter-clockwise sequence.
-You will need to write a function to generate continuous waypoints to track.

 Preview: We will play with manipulators in Gazebo next time.
 (Specifically, to solve a Forward Kinematics problem.)